-ADHD medications sometimes make things worse before they get better.
-Common side effects include sleeplessness, loss of appetite, and tics — problems that no child should have to tolerate.
+Common side effects of ADHD medication include sleeplessness, loss of appetite, and tics — problems that no child should have to tolerate.
 Learn what to expect and how to adjust your child’s ADD treatment plan for the best results.

 The right ADHD medication can make life much easier for children and adults who have attention deficit hyperactivity disorder (ADHD or ADD).
 But ADHD medications can also make things worse and cause severe side effects, including headaches, sleep problems, and a blunted appetite.

 Some people (including more than a few doctors) seem to assume that ADHD medication side effects are merely the price to pay for taking a prescription.
 I couldn’t disagree more.
 No one should have to put up with side effects of ADHD meds.
 Often, a simple adjustment in the way a medication is used is all it takes to remedy the problem.

 In this article, I’ll explain the strategies that I’ve found particularly effective at controlling ADHD medication side effects in children — which, by the way, also work for adults with ADHD.
 Try the strategies with your own child, or yourself.
 Tell your doctor what you are doing — to see what additional help he or she can provide.

 What Are the ADHD Medication Side Effects for Stimulants?

 Methylphenidate (Ritalin), dextro-amphetamine (Dexedrine, Evekeo), and dextro-amphetamine/levo-amphetamine (Adderall, Adzenys) have similar side-effect profiles, and the strategies that curb side effects for one medication generally work for the other two, as well.